 Holders of Class A common stock and Class B common stock will vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise required by applicable law or our amended and restated certificate of incorporation.
-Upon completion of this offering (assuming no exercise of the underwriters' option to purchase additional shares), the Existing Owners will own approximately 9.1% of our Class A common stock, 100.0% of our Class B common stock and a 63.7% interest in Solaris LLC (representing 67.0% of our combined economic interest and voting power) of which, (i) ConocoPhillips will own approximately 28.9% of our Class B common stock and an approximate 18.4% interest in Solaris LLC (representing approximately 18.4% of our Class A common stock, 22.7% of our Class B common stock and an approximate 14.5% interest in Solaris LLC (representing approximately 17.8% of our Class B common stock and an approximate 14.5% interest in Solaris LLC (representing approximately 22.5% of our Class B common stock and an approximate 14.3% interest in Solaris LLC (representing approximately 22.5% of our Class B common stock and an approximate 14.3% interest in Solaris LLC (representing approximately 22.5% of our Class B common stock and an approximate 14.3% interest in Solaris LLC (representing approximately 22.5% of our Class B common stock and an approximate 14.3% interest in Solaris LLC (representing approximately 14.3% of our Class B common stock and an approximate 14.3% interest in Solaris LLC (representing approximately 22.5% of our Class B common stock and an approximate 14.3% interest in Solaris LLC (representing approximately 14.3% of our Class B common stock and an approximate 14.3% interest in Solaris LLC (representing approximately 14.3% of our class B common stock and an approximate 14.3% interest in Solaris LLC (representing approximately 14.3% of our class B common stock and an approximate 14.3% interest in Solaris LLC (representing approximately 14.3% of our class B
+Upon completion of this offering (assuming no exercise of the underwriters' option to purchase additional shares), the Existing Owners will own approximately 100.0% of our Class B common stock and a 67.0% interest in Solaris LLC (representing 67.0% of our combined economic interest and voting power) of which, (i) ConocoPhillips will own approximately 39.0% of our Class B common stock and an approximate 26.1% interest in Solaris LLC (representing approximately 26.1% of our combined economic interest and voting power) and (ii) Yorktown will own approximately 31.5% of our Class B common stock and an approximate 21.1% interest in Solaris LLC (representing approximately 21.1% of our combined economic interest and voting power).